 Peak season in Italy peaks in August.
 It is the busiest month of the year.
 We recommend avoiding Italy’s most popular tourist destinations in August.
 Destinations like Venice or Rome become incredibly busy especially when there are lots of cruise ships in port.
 If you are traveling to Italy in August, we recommend traveling to lesser known destinations.
 When you have no choice, plan ahead and buy skip-the-line tickets or timed entry tickets to the most popular tourist destinations.
 Weather conditions across the country are good with average temperatures of 30 degrees Celsius (86 Fahrenheit) in Rome.

-Northern Italy: Peak season with good weather.
+Northern Italy: Peak season with good weather but large crowds.

 Central Italy: Peak season with good weather.
+Large crowds in most cities.

 Southern Italy: Peak season with good weather.